davidycpo/PortfolioNAVSystem/README.md

 1. Symbol length is variable between 4-6 bytes
 2. A random stock is picked at a random interval between 0.5-2 seconds
-3. The maturity date of any option is also after the current date
+3. The maturity date of any option is always after the current date
-4. There is less than 10 holdings in the portfolio
+4. There are less than 10 holdings in the portfolio

 ## ByteBuffer Allocation